30+ Questions You Could be Asked About Your Startup During a Screening Meeting with an Angel Group

 - What is your company’s legal structure?
 Is your company a LLC, a C-Corp or something else?

-- In what country, state/province is your company registered?
+- In which country, state/province did you register your company?

 - How much Debt does your company have on its Balance Sheet?